matyalatte/Texconv-Custom-DLL/docs/README.md

 ## Removable features

-Many features are removed from the original build to support unix systems and to reduce the file size.
+You can remove many features from the original build to support unix systems and to reduce the file size.
 -   WIC support (.bmp, .jpg, .png, etc.)
 -   3D textures support
 -   Little-used dds formats support (B5G6R5, B5G5R5A1, etc.)